 What are Student Loans?

-Despite receiving a generous student loans tax deduction for the interest paid, we still opted to pay off the loans.
+For the loans we chose to refinance on a site like Splash Financial, despite receiving a generous student loans tax deduction for the interest paid, we still opted to pay off the loans.
 We felt it was more important to pay off student loans and maximize our savings in our 401k and IRAs.
 Those loans were manageable relative to our income.

 If you have a large student debt burden (2x or greater than your annual income), you might consider another option, the PSLF.
 This program forgives your remaining loan balance after making 120 monthly payments (10 years).